Great Barrier Reef Drive, Queensland © Tourism and Events Queensland

 Day 2: Port Douglas to Cape Tribulation

-- Drive time: about 2 hours on the coastal route
+- Drive time: about two hours on the coastal route

 Although the drive time to Cape Tribulation from Port Douglas is only around two hours on the coastal route, there is a lot to see and do along the way, so plan to take your time.
-Considered one of Australia’s greatest road trips, the Great Barrier Reef Drive runs parallel to the coast as the Tropical North Queensland scenery unfolds: there’s white sand and glittering seas on one side, and a patchwork quilt of rich, fertile farmland and emerald-green rainforest on the other.
+Considered one of Australia’s greatest road trips, the Great Barrier Reef Drive runs parallel to the coast as the north of Queensland's scenery unfolds: there’s white sand and glittering seas on one side, and a patchwork quilt of rich, fertile farmland and emerald-green rainforest on the other.

 Stop for a walk at the 56,000-hectare (216-square-mile) Mossman Gorge, inside the World Heritage-listed Daintree National Park.
 Wander past giant strangler figs and through curtains of fan palms until you get to the swimming hole where torrents of fresh water pour in and around great granite boulders.Show more